 Next up for us will be the Filipino Sisig.
 Pork belly is on my shopping list and we’re looking forward to giving this a try.

 The starter packs are available individually or as a set.
 I got the set (and sent one as a gift).
-Since I wrote this a year ago, they’ve added an East Asian set (China, Japan, Korea–pictured above and all delicious) and a special one-of from Pepper Tiegan, which I haven’t tried yet (but since I’m about to place another order…).
+Since I wrote this, they’ve added an East Asian set (China, Japan, Korea–pictured above and all delicious) and a special one-of from Pepper Tiegan, which I haven’t tried yet (but since I’m about to place another order…).
 Enjoy!